 At this point, Banila Co Clean It Zero Classic is a living legend.
 It’s the perfect introductory product for double-cleansing—a concept that can seem a bit strange if you’re new to Korean skincare.
 This cleansing balm has a light, sherbert-like texture, and it’s great to use in the morning and night.
 Plus, it’s affordable.

 Step 2.
 Water-based Cleanser: Klavuu Pure Pearlisation Revitalizing Facial Cleansing Foam

 The second step in double-cleansing is a water-based cleanser that washes away water-based impurities like sweat and dirt.
 The Klavuu Pure Pearlisation Revitalizing Facial Cleansing Foam contains actual pearls, an ingredient known to brighten the skin.
 This cleanser doesn’t make your skin dry and tight afterwards, and it feels luxurious.
-And guess what?
-This cleanser is one of the products included in The Klog Box!

 Step 3: Toner: Klairs Supple Preparation Facial Toner

 For years, I didn’t think some watery substance could do anything for my skin, so I made the mistake of skipping toner.
 But I learned the hard way: Toner makes all the difference.
 Not only does it improve your skin’s texture by hydrating your skin and, in some cases, cleansing your skin and getting rid of dead skin cells, it also prepares your skin for the other products you’re about to put on.
 Toners are one of the most popular Korean skin care products.